FMMT666/launchpad.py/README.md

 ## Upcoming attractions, notes and thoughts

   - "CXL": x/y support (if it makes sense...)
+  - "LKM": LED support
-  - "Pro": change ButtonStateXY() to return True/False? (would be required for analog readings and compat to XL...)
+  - "Pro": change ButtonStateXY() to return True/False + velocity, as in the LaunchKeyMini
   - "Pro": remove the "Mk1" compatibility from the "Pro" functions (blue LEDs and intensity values)
   - "Pro": flash LEDs
   - "Pro": pulse LEDs